 - Provide effective accommodations for students with disabilities based on law and current best practices.

-- Educate the campus community about disability issues.
+- Provide education and consultation to the campus community about disability issues.

 - Implemented a Real Time Visibility Solution using AeroScout hardware/software to track accessible furniture and improve the student experience utilizing ADA compliant furniture as an accommodation at Oregon State University.
 The RLTS tracks furniture using AeroScout's Wi-Fi-based Active RFID tags and our wireless network.
 We are currently tracking over 450 assets in over 400 different classrooms.

 - Implemented the ADA Parking Monitoring System to increase utilization and improve monitoring of ADA parking on campus.
 For this project, small sensors will be installed in a selection of ADA parking spaces on campus.
 The sensors will be connected to a network of repeaters which allows real time monitoring and data collection.
 The utilization data gathered will assist OSU's Transportation and Parking Services and DAS to develop programs and report on ADA parking utilization.
 The network system also has a smart phone and iPad app that will show real time ADA parking availability to students, visitors, faculty, and staff.
 This project is a pilot project and will only cover a subset of ADA parking on campus, but if it is successful, it may be expanded to cover all ADA parking on campus in the future.

 - DAS collaborated with OSU Valley Library and Sorenson VRI to provide free remote relay service and hardware for deaf and hard of hearing students or staff.
 OSU Valley Library was generous in providing location and resources (i.e. internet access) for this service.